Aditya-Ramachandran/Quantum-Noise-Models/README.md

 # Quantum-Noise-Models

 Building a noise model for simulating a Qiskit quantum circuit in the presence of errors.
+We know that the simulator always imitates an ideal Quantum Computer so when we run a circuit on it, it won't show any noise (Quantum Noise) and always gives us the exact expected result with any moise.
+But the quantum computers we have today are way too noisy and are not at all ideal.
+So I made this so when you run your circuit on a simulator, an approximate *NoiseModel* can be generated automatically from the properties of real device backends from the IBMQ provider using the *from_backend()* method.